 It is never too late (or early) to start training your dog and we welcome dogs of all ages and sizes.
 Puppies are in small classes grouped according to age.
 Dogs over 7 months begin in our starters class.
 (No separate baby puppy classes over courses three and four.
 Fully vaccinated puppies still welcome but classes will be outdoors)

 Puppies are accepted from 3 months or once their vaccinations are complete.
 The focus for our youngest members is on positive social interactions, developing impulse and frustration control and lots of gentle body handling with advice on bite inhibition, toilet training, feeding and body language.
 We'll cover basic good manners and how to make training fun and enjoyable for you both.
 We prefer the "learn to earn" method and use lure and reward training methods.

 We also offer the fun and growing dog sport; Rally-Obedience.
 This is a sport in which a dog and handler complete a course of 10 or more stations, where at each station a certain skill, such as weaving between cones; a down or sit stay, is performed.
 The quicker you go through the course and the fewer mistakes you make, the higher your score.
 The aim is to get around the course with a happy attentive dog, at a nice consistent pace with the dog in position and not making any mistakes.
 Lots of fun for both dog and handler.

-Childrens Class is on Wednesday at 4.30pm.
-Ages 7 -15 years.
+Childrens Class is on Wednesday at 4.30pm (50 minutes).
+Children aged 7 -15 years.
 Dogs must be at least 8 months old.

 Places unfortunately, cannot be held on a promise.
 You will need to pre-enrol your Handler/Dog combination to secure a spot in the next available intake.